ToppyMicroServices/2025_11_Thermo_Credit/README.md

 ## Data & sources
 - By default the scripts read `data/*.csv`; `scripts/02_compute_indicators*.py` compute indicators.
 - Provide `data/sources.json` to show a Sources table and Raw Inputs figure.
+- Provide BIS private credit series directly: `CRDQJPAPABIS`, `CRDQEZAPABIS`, and `CRDQUSAPABIS` are configured under `data/sources.json` (Quarterly, billions of local currency) so enrichment depth proxies point to real BIS tables out of the box.
+  - Source citation: Bank for International Settlements (BIS), “Credit to the Private Non-Financial Sector,” series CRDQJPAPABIS / CRDQEZAPABIS / CRDQUSAPABIS (BIS Data Portal).
+If you download the same identifiers via FRED, cite both the original BIS source and FRED as the distribution host (BIS also recommends dual attribution / FRED経由取得時は一次出所=BIS・ホスト=FREDを併記)。
+- Turnover proxies rely on existing liquidity series (JP: `MYAGM2JPM189S`, EU: `ECBASSETS`, US: `WALCL`) so no placeholder entries remain.
+- A compact `data/credit.csv` (JP) placeholder is committed so tests work out-of-the-box.
+Replace it with fresh features from `scripts/01_build_features.py` when running the full pipeline; the file only contains a handful of rows covering the enrichment-required columns (`L_asset`, `depth`, `turnover`, toy baselines, etc.)
+- Matching stubs for `data/credit_eu.csv` and `data/credit_us.csv` now ship with the repo so EU/US enrichment suites also run without pulling the full historical datasets.
+Overwrite them with outputs from `scripts/04_build_features_eu.py` / `scripts/05_build_features_us.py` when you need live data.
   - Example entry: `{"id":"JPNASSETS","title":"BoJ Total Assets","enabled":true}`
   - Default CSV path is `data/<id>.csv` (columns: `date`, `value`).
 Use `path` to override.
   - World Bank integration (GDP indicator fetch):